TugboatQA/docs/setting-up-tugboat/index.md

   **There are security implications from using this setting:** any secrets in your Preview will be accessible by the owner of the forked repository.

-You can also specify the account from which comments are posted to BitBucket in this section.
+You can also specify the account from which comments are posted to Bitbucket in this section.
 For info on customizing this, see:
 [Add a Tugboat Bot to your team](../administering-tugboat-crew/index.md#add-a-tugboat-bot-to-your-team).

 ### Generic Git Server

-If you're not using GitHub, GitLab, or BitBucket, you can use a generic git server with Tugboat.
+If you're not using GitHub, GitLab, or Bitbucket, you can use a generic git server with Tugboat.
 You'll [sign in to Tugboat](https://dashboard.tugboat.qa/) using an email address, and when you go to add a repo to your Tugboat project, you can link to a Git URL.

 > #### Warning::Authenticate with a git provider to use auto-build Preview functionality
 >
-> If your repo isn't connected via Tugboat's GitHub, GitLab, or BitBucket
+> If your repo isn't connected via Tugboat's GitHub, GitLab, or Bitbucket
 > authentication, you won't have the integration features to automatically build
 > Previews from Pull Requests, and other related functionality.
 If you add
-> GitHub, GitLab, or BitBucket authentication later, you'll need to delete your
+> GitHub, GitLab, or Bitbucket authentication later, you'll need to delete your
 > generic git server from your project, and add it again to use it.

 ### Adding a link to a git provider